Where'd You Go, Bernadette: Synopsis

-After her mother, Bernadette, goes missing, 16-year-old Bee Branch gathers correspondence relating to her mother in order to ascertain what has happened to her.
+15-year-old Bee Branch lives in Seattle with her parents, agoraphobic stay-at-home mother Bernadette Fox and computer genius Elgin Branch, who works at Microsoft.
+After being promised a reward of her choosing in exchange for good grades, Bee presents her parents with a perfect report card and requests a family vacation to Antarctica.
+Bernadette delegates the task of making their arrangements to a personal assistant in India named Manjula, and has ongoing feuds with some of the other mothers at Bee's private school, the main instigator of which is their neighbor Audrey Griffin.
+Their tension escalates when Audrey falsely accuses Bernadette of running over her foot with her car, which Bernadette does not dispute, and when the hillside above Audrey’s house, recently cleared of blackberries by Bernadette at Audrey’s request, collapses during a rainstorm and slides into Audrey’s house.

-Bee's parents had previously promised her anything she wanted in exchange for good grades - upon presenting them with a perfect report card, she requests a family vacation to Antarctica.
-Bee’s father, Elgin, is a genius who works at Microsoft, while Bernadette is an agoraphobic stay-at-home parent who delegates the task of making their arrangements to a personal assistant in India, Manjula.
-Bernadette also has ongoing feuds with some of the other mothers at Bee's private school, the main instigator being her neighbor Audrey Griffin.
-Their tension worsens when Audrey accuses Bernadette of running over her foot with her car - which Bernadette does not dispute, though it is untrue - and when the hillside above Audrey’s house, recently cleared of blackberries by Bernadette at Audrey’s request, collapses during a rainstorm and slides into Audrey’s house.
+Soo-Lin Lee-Segal, a friend of Audrey's and admin at Microsoft, goes to work for Elgin.
+After she informs him of Bernadette's "attacks" on Audrey, he considers admitting Bernadette to a psychiatric institution.
+As Soo-Lin and Elgin begin an emotional affair, the FBI contacts Elgin to reveal that "Manjula" is a front for a Russian crime organization who plan to defraud Elgin and Bernadette.
+Elgin stages an intervention at their home with the FBI and police present, in the midst of which Bernadette excuses herself to go to the bathroom, but does not return.
+Bee, who has been admitted to Choate Rosemary Hall, is sent there early after Bernadette's disappearance, and begins to collect correspondence related to her mother to ascertain what has happened to her.

-Bee learns that her mother was once a famous architect who earned a MacArthur "Genius" Grant after creating the 20 Mile House in Los Angeles, so called because it was made entirely from materials sourced from within 20 miles of the home.
-After winning the grant, Bernadette sold the house, only to realize it had been sold to a hostile neighbor who demolished the home as soon as he obtained it.
-This caused Bernadette to lose her creative passion and prompted her relocation to Seattle, where she had four miscarriages before giving birth to Bee.
+Bee learns that Bernadette was once a famous architect who earned a MacArthur "Genius" Grant after creating the 20 Mile House in Los Angeles, so-called because it was made entirely of materials sourced from within 20 miles of the house.
+After winning the grant, Bernadette sold the house, only to realize that it had been sold to a hostile neighbor who demolished the house immediately upon obtaining it.
+This caused Bernadette to lose her creative passion and prompted her relocation to Seattle, where she suffered four miscarriages before becoming pregnant with Bee.